High Tech Campus Eindhoven: Origins and purpose

 The campus attracts companies and research institutes engaging in advanced high-tech research and development.
 This includes research and development activity in the area of hightech systems, nanotechnology, embedded systems, smart pharma, life sciences, as well as security and encryption.

 Environment

 The High Tech Campus is located on the grounds of the former Philips Research Laboratories Eindhoven (NatLab).
 When Philips sold the campus, opening it to other tenants, the facilities such as laboratories, cleanrooms, test facilities were opened up to other residents.
-Companies on campus include for example ABB, Accenture, Analog Devices, Intel, IBM, Philips Research, PhotonDelta, Atos Origin, Aquaver, FluXXion, Cytocentrics, NXP, Texas Instruments, and Dalsa.
+Companies on campus include for example ABB, Accenture, Analog Devices, EFFECT Photonics, Intel, IBM, Philips Research, PhotonDelta, Atos Origin, Aquaver, FluXXion, Cytocentrics, NXP, Texas Instruments, and Dalsa.

 The HTCE also hosts several publicly funded research institutes as well as collaborative entities such as Solliance, a cooperation between ECN, TNO, Holst Centre and TU/e, established to do research into thin film solar cells.
 Another example is EIT Digital, the knowledge and innovation community of the European Institute of Innovation and Technology (EIT) that has its Dutch co-location centre at the HTCE.
 EIT works with more than 200 European corporations, SMEs, start-ups, universities and research institutes.